SunandaBiswas/Classification-of-Fruits-Using-KNN-Algorithm/README.md

 # Classification-of-Fruits-Using-KNN-Algorithm
 K-NN Classification algorithm has been used here to predict fruits .
-Dataset has been collected